Best Golf Launch Monitors 2026: From Budget Radar to Tour-Level Tech

 How to Choose: The Decision Tree

-Budget under $500? → Get the Garmin R10.
+Budget around $600? → Get the Garmin R10.
 Don’t overthink it.
-It’s $400, it works, and it’ll change how you practice.
+It is still the cheapest serious way into launch-monitor practice.
 Check out our best training aids guide for other ways to spend your practice budget.

 Budget $1,000-$1,500? → FlightScope Mevo+ gives you the first real jump in data quality.
 If you care about measured club data (and you should if you’re getting fitted or working with an instructor), this is the sweet spot.